digipolisantwerp/antwerp-ui_angular/packages/ngx-layout/src/lib/header/README.md

 export class AppModule {};
 ```

-> Note that the example below makes use of the [ACPaaS UI logo component](../../../../logo/README.md).
+> Note that the example below makes use of the [ACPaaS UI logo component](../../../../logo/README.md) and [ACPaaS UI icon component](../../../../icon/README.md).

 ```html
 <aui-header>